Harshavardhan-BV/webserver-configs/README.md

 ---
 ## Services
 If you're using my compose-files, I recommend starting the SWAG container first.
-If you don't want it, you can expose the ports by referring to the respective docs. **DO NOT EXPOSE THESE PORTS PUBLICLY**.
-The compose-files contain additional comments, so check them before following the instruction below.
-While the comments can stay in *.yml files, you'll need to remove the comments in the .env files.
+If you don't want it, you can expose the ports by referring to the respective docs.
+DO NOT EXPOSE THESE PORTS PUBLICLY.
+Before using them take note of the follwing:
+- The compose-files contain additional comments, so check them before following the instruction below
+- You don't have to remove the comments in the docker-compose.yml files, but you'll need to remove the comments in the .env files currently
+- The UID and GID used by these are 1001, you can find those for your user by `id`
+- While most of the configuration and data volumes are relative to the compose file, some data volumes use long paths involving home directory which needs to be changed (`~/path` is not accepted by docker)
+- Make sure to create the passed folders or files before starting the containers with `mkdir <folder_name>` or `touch <file_name>` as the user to avoid permission errors which would result in container boot-loops

 ### Exposed
 #### [SWAG](https://github.com/linuxserver/docker-swag)
-SWAG (Secure Web Access Gateway) is an image containing Nginx + Certbot.
+SWAG (Secure Web Access Gateway) is an image containing Nginx + Certbot + fail2ban.
 Nginx can be used as a webserver as well as a reverse proxy.
 Certbot provides SSL (HTTPS) certificates that are validated by Let's Encrypt (or ZeroSSL) and performs it's renewal automatically.
-This image also has a built-in fail2ban to IP ban based on set rules.
-One must never expose ports directly for web-services and a reverse proxy with HTTPS is necessary for such cases.
-Look for some other docker image if you plan to use your own external CA authorized or self signed (you monster) certificates.
+One must never expose ports publicly for web-services and a reverse proxy with HTTPS is necessary for such cases.
+Look for some other docker image (like standalone Nginx) if you plan to use your own external CA authorized or self signed (you monster) certificates.

 **Instructions:**
 - Change the email, url and subdomains (comma seperated) in the [.env](./compose-files/swag/.env) file
 - Start the container with `sudo docker-compose up -d`
-- Add the reverse proxy configurations in ./swag_configs/nginx/proxy-confs/.
+- Add the reverse proxy configurations in [proxy-confs](./swag/swag_configs/nginx/proxy-confs/).
 You can rename the app.subdomain.conf.sample to app.subdomain.conf to activate them.
 I've added additional modifications/headers to the files I use to improve security and I've uploaded them.
-You'll need the additional [local.conf](./swag_configs/nginx/local.conf) and [x-secure.conf](./swag/swag_configs/nginx/x-secure.conf) if so
+You'll need the additional [local.conf](./swag/swag_configs/nginx/local.conf) and [x-secure.conf](./swag/swag_configs/nginx/x-secure.conf) if so
 - [x-secure.conf](./swag/swag_configs/nginx/x-secure.conf) contains HTTP headers that are meant to increase security and mitigate cross-site scripting attacks.
 They are commented out in [ssl.conf](./swag/swag_configs/nginx/ssl.conf) but since some web-apps implement their own headers, this was moved to a seperate file to enable on a case basis
 - [local.conf](./swag/swag_configs/nginx/local.conf) contains configurations to limit only to LAN
 - (Optional) I've enabled HSTS by removing the comment-out in [ssl.conf](./swag/swag_configs/nginx/ssl.conf) and submited it for [preload](https://hstspreload.org/) afterwards.
 This ensures that all connections to the domain and subdomains are strictly HTTPS by hard-coding it every major browser.
 But if for some reason you lose HTTPS, the browser will refuse to load the